AnnaPaulish/PCSC_ODE_Solver/README.md

 - `header-files\` folder contains all header files
 - `sourse-files\` folder contains all source files
 - `user_settings.txt` file contains all initial parameters of ODE
-- `output.txt` file contains the solution of the ODE фfter running the program
+- `output.txt` file contains the solution of the ODE after running the program

 ## Input parameters
 In order to solve an ordinary differential equation, you need to determine all the initial parameters using `user_settings.txt` file with the following values: